Prose Header

 “Unsocial, and plagued by a profound difficulty to tell each other bad news.”

 A silence followed.
 Yellevar set down his datapad as his face reddened beneath his beard.
 He looked away from the device and stared at his son with troubled eyes.
-“I need to ask you a favor, Lemm” he said finally.
+“I need to ask you a favor, Lemm,” he said finally.

 Lemm suppressed a heavy sigh, frowning instead.
 Yellevar stood, folded his arms, and began pacing the spacious office.